TheManOfTeel/Golf-Player-Time-Management/README.md

 services and assistance ✅
 * Players app displays game history and dashboard ✅

-## Running the app

-To run either of the `Admin App` or the `Mobile App` components navigate to the appropriate folder.
-A `README` will walk you through everything.

-## Contributors

-Adam Horle, Alyssa Beeker, Bailey Carlin, Daniel Teel, Elijah Hunt

 ## Directory Structure

 ### GPTM Cloud (Admin App)